 If you notice improvement, don't stop.
 Even when you see clearing, you'll want to keep using the product or treatment.
 This helps to prevent new breakouts.

-98% of users saw an improvement after a bottle of the Clear Out.
+98% of users saw an improvement after a bottle of Clear Out.
 It carries a 90-day money back guarantee so if you don’t see a noticeable results after a bottle, you will get a full refund T&Cs apply.

 Note: If you have very severe acne, you'll need to visit a dermatologist.
 Acne products over the counter won't be able to treat very severe acne.